Retirement Villages' Residents' Council

 Council structure

-The Council currently has 11 council members plus an independent chairperson.
+The Council currently has 7 council members including a chairperson.

 Its terms of reference provide that the Council at any one time, can consist of between 10 and 20 residents who are interested in actively participating in representing their fellow residents of retirement villages.

-Our Council members have all been selected by the Chairperson from candidates nominated or suggested by retirement villages, operators and other stakeholders.
+Our Council members have all been selected by the Chairperson from candidates nominated by retirement village residents' committees or other residents.

 See our terms of reference